Parenting styles: Cultural effects on children

 Most studies, mainly in English-speaking countries, show that children of authoritative parents have the best outcomes in different domains (behavioral, psychological and social adjustment...).
 The case might be different, however, for Asian populations, where the authoritarian style was found as good as the authoritative style.
 On the other hand, some studies have found a superiority of the indulgent style in Spain, Portugal or Brazil, but the methodology of these studies has been contested.
 More recently a study has shown that in Spain, while using the same questionnaire used in other countries, the authoritative style continues to be the best one for children.
 Furthermore, a systematic review has shown that the results do not depend on the culture but on the instruments used: studies measuring control as coercion find a detrimental effect of such control on adolescents, and better outcomes for children of permissive parents; however, when behavioral control is measured, such control is positive, and authoritative parents get the best results.

+Recent cross cultural research suggests that the relationship between child outcomes and parenting styles is influenced by social an cultural norms.
+In one culture some parenting styles may be considered authoritarian, while in another culture it can be seen as caring or being involved.Therefore, researchers have argued that parenting styles should be understood within their cultural context rather than evaluated according to Western parenting examples.
+Studies also suggest that parental warmth and emotional support are consistently associated with positive developmental outcomes across many different cultures even when there's differing levels of behavioral control.